This is article #19 out of 50 in The Startup Marketing Playbook.

 - Enable the sales team with collateral, training, and go-to-market strategy

-- Analyze market, competitive, product and customer data to unlock insights
+- Analyze market, competition, product and customer data to unlock insights

 Let’s dig into each of these responsibilities to gain a better understanding of product marketing.

 Define the Story

 A startup’s story is the messaging and positioning that is used throughout your demand gen activities.
-Every time you create an ebook, host a webinar or write a blog post, you should be reinforcing the same core message that resonates with your target personas.
+Every time you create an ebook, host a webinar or write a blog post, you should reinforce the core message that resonates with your target personas.
 It’s product marketing’s role to determine what that story should be, define it clearly, and package it in an easy-to-use way for the demand gen team.
 This involves understanding the answers to 4 questions:

 - Who uses the product?